Ikomia-hub/dataset_pascal_voc/README.md

 ![](https://blog.ikomia.com/wp-content/uploads/2021/02/logo_voc.png)

 Ikomia plugin to load Deep Learning image dataset in [PascalVOC 2012 format](http://host.robots.ox.ac.uk/pascal/VOC/index.html).
-It converts the dataset to the Ikomia format so that it can be connected to any Deep Learning training algorithms dedicated to object detection.
+It converts the dataset to the Ikomia format so that it can be connected to any Deep Learning training algorithms dedicated to object detection or instance segmentation.

 ### How to use it?
 Here are the steps: